|Table of contents|

 H+ + H2O → H3O+

-Ans.
-An aqueous solution of an acid conduct electricity because of the presence of charged particles called ions in it.
+Ans: An aqueous solution of acid conducts electricity because of the presence of charged particles called ions in it.
 When dissolved in water, acids dissociate to form ions.
-Example:

 These ions are responsible for conducting electricity.